 Please send your thoughts and suggestions to firstname.lastname@example.org.

-To start these conversations, Mencap has also produced an easy read guide on racism and Black Lives Matter which can be found here.
+To start these conversations, Mencap has also produced a PDF easy read guide on racism and Black Lives Matter which can be found here.